Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 For airmen and civilians reporting for in-processing at Grand Forks Air Force Base, proceed to your unit orderly room with an endorsed copy of your orders.
 Civilians are to report to their Civilian Personnel Office.
-The Visitor Control Center (VCC) is the 24-hr main arrival point for Grand Forks AFB.
+The Visitor Control Center is the 24-hour main arrival point for Grand Forks Air Force Base.
 Between the hours of 7 a.m. to 4 p.m.
 Monday through Friday, the Visitor Control Center is located at the Commercial Gate off of Highway 2.
 The address is Building 807 Eielson Grand Forks Air Force Base.
-After 4 p.m. on weekdays and on weekends, the VCC is located at the Main Gate (226 Steen Blvd., Bldg.
-812).
-The Visitor Control Center is a tremendous resource for support in contacting your sponsor as well as obtaining general information about Grand Forks AFB and the surrounding area.
+After 4 p.m. on weekdays and on weekends, the VCC is located at the Main Gate.
+The address is 226 Steen Blvd., Building 812.
+The Visitor Control Center is a tremendous resource for support in contacting your sponsor as well as obtaining general information about Grand Forks Air Force Base and the surrounding area.

 If arriving during duty hours, contact your assigned unit or squadron upon arrival.
 Your new commander's support section will in-process you, inventory your records and schedule your mandatory in-processing and Newcomer's Orientation briefing.
 Have your hand-carried records and orders with you.